What is an interdisciplinary program?

 Who should I contact with questions?

 Students pursuing an interdisciplinary major or minor are encouraged to consult the university calendars to become familiar with the program regulations.
 Students should select a set of regulations that they are eligible to follow and use these when planning future course selections.
 Students should also consult their program’s webpage on the Faculty of Humanities and Social Sciences website.
-Program questions should be directed to the relevant program advisor.
-For a listing of Arts advisors see http://www.mun.ca/arts/services/advice/.
+Program questions should be directed to the relevant program liaison.
+For a listing of Arts undergraduate liaisons see http://www.mun.ca/arts/services/advice/.

 Please note that the academic calendar is the final authority on all university regulations.